-15.1 Data syntax
+15.1 Data Syntax

-Communication over control channel is conducted using JSON structures.
-If configured, Kea will open a socket and will listen for any incoming connections.
+Communication over the control channel is conducted using JSON structures.
+If configured, Kea will open a socket and listen for incoming connections.
 A process connecting to this socket is expected to send JSON commands structured as follows: